 Photo: Robert J Heath (Flickr)

-For those who want to learn more about the Dolomites, I suggest picking up this book.
+For those who want to learn more about the Dolomites, I suggest picking up this book on various routes to take.
 It’s one of the most informative ones that I’ve found.

 Hiking in the Apennine Mountains

-The Apennine Mountains are located in the center of Italy and stretch from Genoa to Calabria.
+The Apennine Mountains are located in the centre of Italy and stretch from Genoa to Calabria.
 Spread across this mountain chain are several different Italian national parks that offer great hiking opportunities.

 The Sibillini Mountains, located in the Marche region, are not as tall as the Alps or as dramatic as the Dolomites – the landscape of the Sibillini is slightly gentler and very pastoral.
 The wildflowers and meadows here can be spectacular though.
 The Sibillini is also much, much quieter compared to the Alps.
-Those interested in walking here can refer to this webpage outlining all the most popular trails in the area.
+Those interested in walking here can read up on the best trails in the area.

 sibillini mountains covered in snow in marche italy